loopstick/CCADigitalElectronics_Spring2018/MidtermProject/README.md

 [//]: # (comment test: UltraDAR/images/UltraDAR-Top.jpg)

 I printed the ultradar pieces and assembled the mechanism.
 I tested the servo.
-I tested the ultrasonic sensor.
+[Servo test code](code/ServoTest.ino) I tested the ultrasonic sensor.
+[Ultrasonic test code](code/UltraTest.ino) I used a breadboard shield to set up 2 transistors to drive two motors and tested (first with LEDs) I decided against hot gluing the motors to the wooden platform and spent a little extra time to drill holes and cut plates so I could use bolts to hold the motors in place (allowing for repositioning and swapping motors later)

 ![Harv1_top](/images/Harv1_top.JPG)
 ![Harv1_side](/images/Harv1_side.JPG)